Mexodus

 By Brian Guy

-Performance reviewed: Monday, October 6, 2025
+Performances reviewed: Monday, October 6, 2025 and Saturday, November 1, 2025 (Closing Performance)

 To get a sample of the show’s music, head over to your favorite music streaming service, and search for Mexodus.
 You should then be presented with the song, “Two Bodies (from Mexodus)” as a part of your search results.
 Have a listen.